kondamurisrimahalakshmi/login-signup-app/README.md

 The application will be available at `http://localhost:3000`

-## MongoDB Atlas Setup

-1. Create a MongoDB Atlas account at [mongodb.com](https://www.mongodb.com/atlas)
-2. Create a new cluster
-3. Create a database user with read/write permissions
-4. Whitelist your IP address (or use 0.0.0.0/0 for development)
-5. Get your connection string and update the `MONGODB_URI` in your `.env` file
+## Supabase Configuration

+The application uses Supabase for authentication.
+The credentials are configured in:
+- `supabase-client.js` - Client configuration
+- `.env` - Environment variables

+Authentication is handled entirely client-side using Supabase Auth.

-## API Endpoints
+## Authentication Flow

+The application uses Supabase Auth for all authentication operations:

-### Authentication
+### Signup
+- User submits name, email, and password
-- `POST /api/signup` - Create a new user account
+- `supabase.auth.signUp()` creates new user account
-- `POST /api/login` - Authenticate user and get JWT token
+- User metadata stores the name
+- Redirects to login page on success

+### Login
+- User submits email and password
-- `POST /api/logout` - Logout user (client-side token removal)
+- `supabase.auth.signInWithPassword()` authenticates user
+- Session token stored in localStorage
+- Redirects to StudyCast application

-### User Management
+### Session Management
-- `GET /api/profile` - Get user profile (requires authentication)
+- Sessions managed by Supabase Auth
-- `GET /api/verify-token` - Verify JWT token validity
+- Client-side token storage

-### System
-- `GET /api/health` - Health check endpoint
+- Automatic session refresh

 ## Deployment